gbmhunter/blog/content/pages/electronics/projects/electric-skateboard/electric-skateboard-updates/_index.md

 ****Designed breakout boards for the Xbee modules.
 These will be used to test the module before making the final circuits.

-{{< figure src="/images/electronics-electricskateboard-firstprototype/sam_0125.jpg" caption="I made two Xbee breakout boards for prototyping, since they use the non-prototype friendly 2mm pitch connectors." caption-position="bottom" width="320px" >}}
+{{< figure src="/images/electronics-electricskateboard-firstprototype/sam_0125.jpg" caption="I made two Xbee breakout boards for prototyping, since they use the non-prototype friendly 2mm pitch connectors."  width="320px" >}}

 **12/05/2010**